Written by Tomas Meskauskas on (updated)

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons."
 In the opened window select "Search Providers," set "Google," "Bing" or any other preferred search engine as your default and then remove "Search The Web (ominent)."

-If you continue to have problems with redirects to Search.ominent.com, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the ominent redirect, reset your Internet Explorer settings to default.

 Change default search engine: